XcooBee/xcoobee-js-sdk/README.md

 Fires when consent expired.
 You should remove user data and sent XcooBee confirmation via `confirmDataDelete()`.
 It contains:
 - consent reference

+### ConsentRenewed
+Fires when an active consent was renewed by a user.
+You should confirm update and sent XcooBee confirmation via `confirmConsentChange()`.
+It contains:
+- consent reference
+- expiration date

 #### UserDataRequest
 Fires when user is making a request to extract their current data from your systems.
 This is to meet data-portability of GDPR.
 You should create data extract and send it to the User's XcooBee box.
 You can do so hiring the `xcoobee-data-response` bee with the GUID reference of the request.